manikanthr5/manikanthr5.github.io/docs/index.md

 ---

 # Manikanth Reddy
 Thank you for taking time to check out my website.
-Following list provided the overall outline of my website.
+Following list provides the overall outline of my website.
+I try to update it from time to time but I am not able to do it regularly.
+Please go through the [disclaimer](/about/disclaimer) before you proceed.

 <div class="grid cards" markdown>